adswa/multimatch_gaze/docs/source/api.rst

 would be useful for example in the case of moving stimuli: Visual intake of a moving target would appear as a pursuit in eye tracking data.
 Setting this function is handled with the ``--pursuit`` parameter.
-Chose between options ``"discard"`` and ``"relabel"``.
+Chose between options ``"discard"`` and ``"keep"``.

 - ``discard`` (**default**) will disregard pursuit events.
-- ``relabel`` will turn a pursuit movement into two fixations - the start and ending point of the pursuit movement.
+- ``keep`` will turn a pursuit movement into two fixations - the start and ending point of the pursuit movement.

-Specify relabeling of pursuit movements (i.e. inclusion into the scanpath) like this:
+Specify to keep pursuit movements (i.e. inclusion into the scanpath) like this:

 .. code::

    multimatch data/remodnav_samples/sub-01_task-movie_run-1_events.tsv
-   data/remodnav_samples/sub-01_task-movie_run-2_events.tsv 1280 720 --remodnav --pursuit 'relabel'
+   data/remodnav_samples/sub-01_task-movie_run-2_events.tsv 1280 720 --remodnav --pursuit 'keep'

 Python